jrvansuita/crime-pay/readme.md

 - [x] Same Hookers need to stay in club for at least 10 min
 - [x] auto redirect to prison when in life imprisonment (Need Fix Player Session First)
 - [x] use full stamina option on robbery
-- [ ] settings option for player avatar and name update
+- [ ] settings option for player change avatar head and name

 #### Features